Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

  - Recognizing form fields and content using custom models trained to recognize your custom forms.
 These values are returned in a collection of `RecognizedForm` objects.
  - Recognizing common fields from US receipts, using a pre-trained receipt model.
 These fields and metadata are returned in a collection of `RecognizedForm` objects.
+ - Recognizing common fields from business cards, using a pre-trained business card model.
+These fields and metadata are returned in a collection of `RecognizedForm` objects.
  - Recognizing form content, including tables, lines and words, without the need to train a model.
 Form content is returned in a collection of `FormPage` objects.

 Sample code snippets are provided to illustrate using a FormRecognizerClient [here](#recognize-forms-using-a-custom-model "Recognize Forms Using a Custom Model").